SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/user-provisioning.md

 User provisioning centralizes the management of the user data object and pushes updates to other systems and applications that also need to know about the person the object represents.
 De-provisioning is the process of removing the user from the subscribed systems - for example when an employee leaves a company.

-Azure active directory is one such centralized system.
+Microsoft Entra ID (formerly Azure Active Directory) is one such centralized system.

 ## What are the benefits?